 Most mothers will happily admit they’d be lost without their smartphones.

 You can order nappies with next day delivery.
 Or ask Google what the heck that weird rash on your baby’s skin could be.
-You can get to know other mamas online.
+You can talk to other mothers anywhere in the world online.

 In recent years, internet dating has also taken off.
 Many people are finding true love online, thanks to apps and websites that offer single people the chance to meet up.